— 6 min read

 Modern construction software platforms include tools to record and report on safety incidents.
 Regular construction safety reports help managers identify the root cause of common hazards and reduce future impacts.
 Proper and detailed documentation could make a difference in a legal case in which responsibility for a mishap must be determined.

 Contractors often carry a variety of insurance policies to protect their company from financial loss in the event of a mistake or accident on the jobsite.
-Your insurance company has a vested interest in reducing claims, and they can often provide tools and recommendations to reduce jobsite risk – and premium costs.
+Construction insurance companies have a vested interest in reducing claims, and they can often provide tools and recommendations to reduce jobsite risk — and premium costs.

-Keeping your worksite crews healthy and safe is important in and of itself.
-But safety is also an essential business practice for construction companies.
+Keeping worksite crews healthy and safe is important in and of itself.
+But safety is also a necessary business practice for construction companies.

 Categories: